Answered By: Tiffany Hebb

 With this call number, go to the stacks to look for the book.

-- A-G - call numbers starting with one of these letters are in the Compact Shelving room on the lower level of Roy, in the room below the main staircase (across from the elevator)
+• M - Music books (with M call numbers) are in the Compact Shelving room on the lower level of Roy, with the exception of SCORES

-- L-Z - books are in the stacks on the top floor of Roy.
+• H-J - in the stacks on the second floor

 The shelves have signs on the ends telling you what range of call numbers are on that shelf.
 The books go in order down one shelf, and then back toward you on the facing shelf.